-Bible Verse of the Day for December 16 2019, Monday of the Third Week of Advent
+Bible Verse of the Day – Monday of the Third Week of Advent, Saturday of the Eighth Week in Ordinary Time

 When Jesus had come into the temple area, the chief priests and the elders of the people approached him as he was teaching and said, “By what authority are you doing these things?
-And who gave you this authority?”Matthew 21:23-27
+And who gave you this authority?”Matthew 21:23-27, Mark 11:27-33

 This was a bit of a bold move on the part of the chief priests and the elders.
 They clearly had an agenda and were clearly agitated by Jesus.
 How sad.